 After getting Jacob to admit his name the angel gives Jacob a new name, calling him ‘Israel’ which means, ‘Prince / One who prevails with God’.
 Jacob now has a new prophetic name, which speaks of what he would become in the strength of the Lord.
 Yes Jacob still had a long way to go but he is learning to allow God to have complete authority over his life, instead of adding his own ten-penny-worth to what God says and does.

 When we find ourselves in difficult situations we can all panic at times, and wonder what is going on.
-We can be desperate to find a way out of the difficulty and make plan after plan about how things need to change.
-Yet, in the midst of our difficulty we need to hold on to the word of the Lord, and continue to come to Him in prayer.
-We need to remember whose we are and who we are in Christ.
-We are to make sure it is the word of God that dictates to our lives and not our circumstance.
-We are a chosen people, a royal priesthood and a holy nation –a people who exclusively belong to the One who will never leave us or forsake us (Deut 31:6, Josh 1:5, Rom 8:37-9).
+We can be desperate to find a way out of difficulty and make plan after plan about how to get things to improve.
+Before doing any of this we need to slow down and remember who we are in Christ.
+We are a chosen people, a royal priesthood and a holy nation –a people who exclusively belong to the One who will never leave us or forsake us and in this there is great hope (Deut 31:6, Josh 1:5, Rom 8:37-9).

 Jesus did not send His Spirit into our lives so that we could forget our heavenly Father, or try to squeeze Him into our own plans.
 He wants us to trust in Him alone and encourages us to seek first the rule, reign and presence of God in all things – even when we feel the most useless person on the planet.
 Note that Paul writes, “I can do everything through him who gives me strength.”
 Phil 4:13.

 The God who helped Jacob to face up to what he was really like, and take on all that he was able to become is with us now.
 He will help us if we really want to give up and let go of some of our own thinking, plans and agendas and trust in Him.
 Be encouraged.